 When on safari here, you stay for the first night in one of six large sleeping tents, each with solar lighting, a shower and furniture strewn with brightly patterned fabrics.
 Then, you walk each day to different spots in the bush, where staff will have set up camp for the night.

 When I arrive, I meet my guide, Gabriel, and we spend the evening on a short walk to get acquainted with our surroundings and each other.
 As we walk, Gabriel reads me the story of the tracks and signs that animals have left behind.
-'A bull elephant walked this way,' he says, pointing towards rocky outcrops in the distance.
+'A bull elephant walked this way,' he says, pointing toward rocky outcrops in the distance.
 'You can see his footprints here.
 It’s a bull because a female would not be alone.
 Can you see how the footprint is broken here?
 He kicks sand forward as he walks, so we can tell which way he is going.'

 We pass impala and Grant’s gazelle, which stand deathly still and alert, assessing us before bolting to a safe distance.
 It’s a world apart from safaris in a vehicle, which generations of animals have become so accustomed to that they barely register your presence.
 Being on foot is a two-way conversation with the bush — every action has a reaction.